1997 Major League Baseball postseason: Baltimore Orioles vs. Cleveland Indians

 This was the second straight postseason meeting between the Indians and Orioles.
 The Indians defeated the Orioles in six games to return to the World Series for the second time in three years.

-Both teams split the first two games in Baltimore.
-The Indians took Game 3 after 12 innings of play, and prevailed in a slugfest in Game 4, 8-7, to go up 3-1 in the series.
-The Orioles took Game 5 to send the series back to Baltimore.
-Game 6 remained scoreless after 10 innings of play until Cleveland's Tony Fernández hit a solo home run to put the Indians in the lead for good, effectively securing the pennant.
+Scott Erickson pitched eight innings of shutout ball as the Orioles won 4-0 in Game 1.
+In Game 2, the Indians came from behind to win thanks to a three-run home run from Marquis Grissom in the top of the eighth.
+When the series shifted to Cleveland, the Indians prevailed in a long and grueling Game 3 thanks to a bunt by Omar Vizquel that scored Grissom in the bottom of the twelfth.
+Game 4 was an offensive slugfest that was won by the Indians as they took a 3-1 series lead.
+Scott Kamieniecki pitches six solid innings as the Orioles took Game 5 to send the series back to Baltimore.
+Game 6 remained scoreless after ten innings of play until Cleveland's Tony Fernández hit a solo home run to put the Indians in the lead for good, effectively securing the pennant.
+Game 6 would ultimately be Cal Ripken Jr.’s final postseason game.

-This would be the last time the Indians won the AL pennant until 2016, where they defeated the Toronto Blue Jays in six games before falling in the World Series.
-This was the last time the Orioles appeared in the postseason until 2012.
+The Indians would win their next and most recent pennant in 2016 against the Toronto Blue Jays in five games before falling in the World Series.

 The Orioles would not return to the ALCS again until 2014, where they were swept by the Kansas City Royals.